Residential Heating Oil Underground Storage Tanks (USTs)

 How do you test the tank?

 A6.
 To investigate for the presence of petroleum, three to four soil borings are advanced around the perimeter of the buried tank.
 Each soil sample is evaluated on the site for petroleum and the sample indicating the highest field screen reading is submitted to a New Jersey certified laboratory for testing.
 Soils borings rely on the premise that if a tank leaks, oil will be found in the soils next to the tank.
 Soil borings also allow you to help quantify the extent of the oil in the soil b running soil samples for independent laboratory analysis.
+In short if we find oil in the soils around a buried tank, the tank or a part of the tank system leaked.
 For information can be found by clicking: Tank Testing

 Why test an underground heating oil tank?